Jason Adams

 Victoria Fletcher

 I was an educator with the Washington County Public Schools for 30 years.
 I retired in 2008.
 I then became the secretary/ministry assistant at First Baptist Church of Damascus where I am also a member.
 I am the Sunday School Director, Technology Coordinator, and complete the church directory each year.
 I have written poetry since I was 12 years old.
 My very first poem, "A Rewarding Search" won several awards and placement in 2 anthologies; one from New York and one from California.
 My first book published was called "The Bible Tells Me So: Old Testament Stories for Children" in 2011.
 It was followed by "The Bible Tells Me So: New Testament Stories for Children."
 These two books were published by Xulon Press, a Christian based publishing company in Florida.
 My first book won the Xulon Press Children's Bible Books award in 2012.
-I have also published several devotionals and poetry books through Create Space.
-Jan-Carol Publishing of Johnson City, TN published my "Fletcher's Fables" and "Fletcher's Fables Too".
+I have also published several devotionals and poetry books through Create Space (which is now Kindle Direct Publishing).
+Jan-Carol Publishing of Johnson City, TN published my "Fletcher's Fables", "Fletcher's Fables Too", and "Cocoa the Basset Hound".
 My "Daily Dose of Encouragement" will be out as a perpetual calendar in 2017.
 I am also in the business of publishing for other authors using Kindle Direct Publishing as the printer.
 My business is called Hoot Books Publishing.
 I am accredited by the Better Business Bureau too!!!

 You can check out my books on my website: http://victoriafletcher.biz and my publishing business at http://hootbookspublishing.biz

 I was an educator with the Washington County Public Schools for 30 years.
 I retired in 2008.
 I then became the secretary/ministry assistant at First Baptist Church of Damascus where I am also a member.
 I am the Sunday School Director, Technology Coordinator, and complete the church directory each year.
 I have written poetry since I was 12 years old.
 My very first poem, "A Rewarding Search" won several awards and placement in 2 anthologies; one from New York and one from California.
 My first book published was called "The Bible Tells Me So: Old Testament Stories for Children" in 2011.
 It was followed by "The Bible Tells Me So: New Testament Stories for Children."
 These two books were published by Xulon Press, a Christian based publishing company in Florida.
 My first book won the Xulon Press Children's Bible Books award in 2012.
-I have also published several devotionals and poetry books through Create Space.
-Jan-Carol Publishing of Johnson City, TN published my "Fletcher's Fables" and "Fletcher's Fables Too".
+I have also published several devotionals and poetry books through Create Space (which is now Kindle Direct Publishing).
+Jan-Carol Publishing of Johnson City, TN published my "Fletcher's Fables", "Fletcher's Fables Too", and "Cocoa the Basset Hound".
 My "Daily Dose of Encouragement" will be out as a perpetual calendar in 2017.
 I am also in the business of publishing for other authors using Kindle Direct Publishing as the printer.
 My business is called Hoot Books Publishing.
 I am accredited by the Better Business Bureau too!!!

 You can check out my books on my website: http://victoriafletcher.biz and my publishing business at http://hootbookspublishing.biz